alex-sutay/ritsecctf-2025/README.md

 # Challenges
 ## Hashmatch
-Hashmatch is a PWN challenge where you have to build a ROP chain that constructs your command before running it.
+Hashmatch is a PWN challenge where you have to build a ROP chain that constructs your command with prng before running it.
 ## Upload Issues
-Upload Issues is a misc challenge where you exploit a vuln in the cpio implementation of old busybox.
+Upload Issues is a misc challenge where you exploit directory traversal in cpio.
+## Upload Issues 2
+Upload Issues 2 is a clone of Upload Issues, but instead of cpio you exploit directory traversal via symlinks in busybox tar.